Last Updated on

-- Next, you have to cut the plywoods into pieces which will act as the structure and platen for your DTG printer.
-At first, you will need 3 pieces, one will go at the base and two to the sides.
-We recommend cut out a piece of plywood of 11×25 inches and two 5×25 inches.
+- Next, you have to cut the plywoods into pieces that will act as the structure and platen for your DTG printer.
+At first, you will need three sections.
+One will go at the base and two to the sides.
+We recommend you cut out a piece of plywood of 11×25 inches and two 5×25 inches.

 - Next, you have to create a “T” shaped material holder for which you have to cut out one piece of 13×9 inches plywood and another 13×3 inches plywood.

 - Now drill two holes of 13/32 inch into the shell for the shaft to roll the drawer.
 Make sure that the shaft rolls are straight.